The Meaning of Numbers: The Number 62

 Persia's Cyrus the Great, acting by the authority of Darius the Mede (see Daniel 6:28), conquers the city of Babylon when Darius is 62 years old (Daniel 5:31).
 The fall of the city, in 539 B.C., marks the end of the Babylonian empire that had existed for only seventy-three years.

-The same year as Babylon's downfall is also when Daniel received his prophetic 70 weeks vision (mentioned above) that contained a sixty-two week period (Daniel 9:1 - 2, 22 - 27).
 The start of the entire prophecy's first seven weeks was to begin "from the going forth of the commandment to restore and to build Jerusalem" (Daniel 9:25).
 The Persian edict that commanded the rebuilding of both Jerusalem and her temple (Ezra 1:1 - 3, Isaiah 44:28) was proclaimed in 539 B.C.!

 Number 62 and Paul

-The Apostle Paul is sixty-two years old in 64 A.D.
+The Apostle Paul is 62 years old in 64 A.D.
 In this year, he is carrying out his fifth missionary journey which will take him to Spain (Romans 15:22 - 24, 28) and possibly to Britain.

 The Apostle Paul is sixty years old in 62 A.D.
 In this year, he is in the middle of a two-year waiting period before his trial is heard by Roman Emperor Nero.
 Paul, not wanting Jewish religious leaders to try his case or attempt to murder him in Jerusalem, exercises his right as a Roman citizen to defend the charges against him before the emperor (Acts 25).

-A Psalm of quiet faith
+A Psalm of Quiet Faith

 Psalm 62 is a relatively short song penned by King David.
 It reflects his faith and quiet resolve in God's care in spite of whatever the wicked may do.